iwoithe/Random-Group-Generator/README.md

 - Random Group Generator allows you to save and open files

-- Customisable user interface thanks to [Qt's](https://www.qt.io/) QDockWidget.
+- Customisable user interface with multiple styles to choose from

+- Import and export multiple types of files

 ## Installing